-K-beauty, another name for Korean skincare became a global phenomenon grounded in South Korea and by Western beauty we mean the beauty culture in other parts of the world expect Asia.
+K-beauty, another name for Korean beauty became a global phenomenon grounded in South Korea and by Western beauty we mean the beauty culture in other parts of the world expect Asia.

-From the ingredients in the products, to the formulations, packaging, approach and even their purpose Korean skincare differs from Western skincare in many ways!
+Korean women are known for their flawless skin, we tell ourselves it’s just good genes, but the reality is, it’s their skincare routines!
+From the ingredients in the products, to the formulations, packaging, approach and even their purpose K-beauty differs from Western skincare in many ways!

 Skincare VS make-up